hsf-training/analysis-essentials/python/methods.md

 ['0', '1', '2', '3', '4']
 ```

-`map` takes a function and a list, and applies the function to each element in
+`map` takes a function and an iterable, and applies the function to each element in
-the list.
+the iterable.
 It returns a new list with the results.
 We can define and then pass
 our own functions.

 ```python